 On a sunny but cold April 9th, 2016, Nathan and I celebrated with 60 or so of our nearest and dearest in a vintage and travel-inspired wedding day.
 Living in Asheville, North Carolina that year, we planned what was for us, a local affair, but for our guests it was a true destination wedding (travel themed wedding already engaged!).

-In this post, I want to share not only the story of our magical wedding day, and photos to inspire your own planning and ideas but a collection of practical tips on how to plan a travel-themed wedding that you’ll adore.
+In this post, I want to share not only the story of our magical wedding adventure, and photos to inspire your own planning and wedding ideas but a collection of practical tips on how to plan a travel themed wedding that you’ll adore.

 You’re engaged!!
 Congratulations!

 Or maybe you’re just browsing for the future.
 That’s cool too!
 No judgment here.
 What girl doesn’t have a secret wedding Pinterest board she’s been pinning to for years?
 If you’re into a travel wedding theme, there are tons of wedding ideas on there.

 Well, it’s never too soon to start thinking about what you want for your wedding.
 Personally, I found that thinking ahead was pretty helpful once we were officially engaged and began our legit wedding planning.
 As you start planning, be sure to check out this guide: a great wedding timeline and planning checklist!

 I’d already narrowed down my style and any major must-haves.
 And Nathan’s proposal was not a total surprise.
 We had talked and knew we wanted to get married and we even had our time frame tentatively set.
 Once Nathan popped the question, the real planning got underway.

 We decided to have our wedding exactly 6 months after our engagement.
 This would send a lot of bridezillas screaming for the hills, because most wedding planning guides start the timeline about 18 months out!

 Not for us.
 We never wanted to have a long engagement and we knew we could plan what we wanted in a short amount of time.
 If you’re planning a wedding in 6 months, it is most definitely doable.